The Smurfs music: Hungary

+Iceland

+In Iceland, the first Smurf-themed record, a 4-track 12-inch EP, was released in early 1979.

+Three of the songs used melodies by Piero Barbetti, known to Icelandic children from the television series Mio Mao and Quaq Quao, and the fourth the melody of the children's song "Litlu andarungarnir", which is almost identical to the German Fuchs, du hast die Gans gestohlen.
+The record received considerable radio play, and was followed up in the same year by Haraldur í Skrýplalandi, an LP containing Icelandic versions of the songs by Pierre Kartner, which sold extremely well.

+The name used for the Smurfs on both these albums was Skrýplarnir.
+This, however, clashed with Strumparnir, the name given to them in the Icelandic translations of the books, the first of which also appeared in 1979.

+Despite the popularity of the Skrýplar-titled albums, the name used in the books gradually won out, and is the one under which the Smurfs are now exclusively known in Iceland.

+A Christmas album containing Icelandic versions of Smurf songs previously issued in the Netherlands came out in 1985, and its release on CD in 1994 marked the start of a minor Smurf frenzy.
+In 1995, the album from 1979 was re-released under the name Halli og Laddi í Strumpalandi, and the following two years saw the release of three albums containing new Smurf lyrics sung to the music of well-known international pop songs.
+The first of these, essentially an Icelandic version of one of the Norwegian Smurf albums, became that year’s bestseller.

 Italy

 In Italy, most of the Smurfs cartoon anthems were sung by Cristina D'Avena.

 Japan

 In Japan, "Silly Little Song of the Smurfs" (スマーフのちっちゃなちっちゃなうた, Sumāfu no Chiccha na Chiccha na Uta) was the opening theme song to the Japanese dub of the Smurfs television series.
-It was released on 45 vinyl by Polydor Records in 1981 exclusively in Japan.
+It was released on 45 vinyl by Polydor Records in 1981, exclusively in Japan.
 The song was written by Keisuke Yamakawa and its music is by composers Pierre Kartner, "Corbett", and "Linlee".
-It features vocals by Yoshio Maruyama and Masaki Kobayashi who are credited as Blessing Four.
+It features vocals by Yoshio Maruyama and Masaki Kobayashi, credited as Blessing Four.
 Included on the back of the album were dancing instructions for a special Smurf dance.

 Netherlands

-The success of the Smurfs music in the Netherlands started with the Dutch artist Father Abraham, whose single 't Smurfenlied (The Smurf Song) stayed at the number 1 position on the Dutch charts for seven consecutive weeks, and the follow-up single Smurfenbier reached #5.
-More Smurf records followed in the decades, with Irene Moors as one of the main artists.
-In 1995, three different Smurf albums went platinum, with Smurf the House, Smurfen Houseparty, and the double platinum Ga je mee naar Smurfenland.
-The single No Limit, based on the 2 Unlimited hit No Limit, also went platinum and topped the Dutch charts for six weeks in 1995.
+The success of the Smurfs music in the Netherlands started with the Dutch artist Father Abraham, whose single 't Smurfenlied (The Smurf Song) stayed at number one on the Dutch charts for seven consecutive weeks, while the follow-up single Smurfenbier reached #5.
+More Smurf records followed over the next decades, with Irene Moors as one of the main artists.
+In 1995, three different Smurf albums went platinum: Smurf the House, Smurfen Houseparty, and the double platinum Ga je mee naar Smurfenland.
+The single "No Limit", based on the 2 Unlimited hit of the same name, also went platinum and topped the Dutch charts for six weeks in 1995.